 Studies see a need for SMEs to catch up

-That Institute for SME Research in Bonn has now published a study in which SMEs were surveyed.
-The aim was to find out how much progress has been made with digitalisation in SMEs.
-The results suggest that there is still a lot to do, or to put it positively, that there is still plenty of "digital potential" for German SMEs to realise.
+That Institute for SME Research in Bonn has now published a study based on a survey of medium-sized companies.
+The aim was to ascertain the extent to which digitalisation has progressed in the mid-market.
+The results suggest that there is still a great deal to be done, or to put it positively, that there is still plenty of „digital potential“ to be unlocked for German medium-sized companies.

-In the survey "SMEs", companies with a turnover of between one and ten million euros stated that they had comparatively high deficits in controlling.
+In “Mittelstand" companies with annual revenues between one and ten million euros, there are comparatively high deficits in controlling.

 The ubiquity of sensors in medium-sized manufacturing companies still seems to be a pipe dream 4.0.
 While the workflows of 26 % of the organisations surveyed are already supported, 35 % of the companies control their logistics digitally.